basilfx/Sensor-Community-Enclosure/Instructions.md

 * Wires (thin, six colors if possible)
 * Pliers, crimping tools and wire strippers

+Optionally, if you plan to connect to the power line directly:

+* 2-pin 2.54 mm female Dupont header with terminal pins (2x)
+* 2-pin 2.54 mm male Dupont header with terminal pins (2x, for contra cable)

 The sensors can be soldered to the ESP8266, but another option is to create a cable loom and use wire-to-board connectors.